dubiousconst282/DistIL/README.md

 ![GitHub](https://img.shields.io/github/license/dubiousconst282/DistIL)
 [![Nuget](https://img.shields.io/nuget/v/DistIL.OptimizerTask)](https://www.nuget.org/packages/DistIL.OptimizerTask)

-Post-build IL optimizer and intermediate representation for .NET programs.
+Post-build IL optimizer and intermediate representation for .NET programs (experimental).

-# Installation and Usage
+# Usage
-The optimizer is distributed as a MSBuild task via NuGet, [DistIL.OptimizerTask](https://www.nuget.org/packages/DistIL.OptimizerTask).
-It only targets .NET 7+ projects.
+Preview versions of the optimizer can be used by installing the [DistIL.OptimizerTask](https://www.nuget.org/packages/DistIL.OptimizerTask) NuGet package.
+It contains a MSBuild task which will automatically invoke the optimizer on the target when building in _Release_ mode.

-By default, it will only be invoked in _Release_ mode and transform methods and classes annotated with `[Optimize]`.
-It can be enabled globally by setting the `DistilAllMethods` project property to `true`, but be aware that doing so may break code or lead to unexpected behavior changes.
+By default, only methods and classes annotated with `[Optimize]` will be transformed, in order to reduce the chances of things breaking unexpectedly.
+This can be changed by setting the `DistilAllMethods` project property to `true`.

-The IR and infrastructure are provided separately as a standalone library, [DistIL.Core](https://www.nuget.org/packages/DistIL.Core).
+The IR and infrastructure are available as a standalone library, [DistIL.Core](https://www.nuget.org/packages/DistIL.Core).
 See the [API walkthrough](./docs/api-walkthrough.md) for details.

 # Notable Features
 - SSA-based Intermediate Representation